Onkar303/FIT5120/README.md

 # Play With Refugees
-This a platForm is based on .Net Framework.
+This website was build using ASP.NET MVC Framework.

 # Background
 This is a project for the unit 5120 in Monash University and it belongs only to the collaborator.